Schools should note that the increased cleaning allocations implemented during the COVID-19 pandemic, ceased on 9 December 2022.

 Excursions and camps

 Excursion and camp risk assessments must be undertaken prior to approval of the activity.
-Risk assessments must take into account approved infection control measures should anyone attending the excursion or camp develop symptoms of COVID-19 or an acute respiratory illness during the excursion or camp.
-As there is a possibility of staff or students needing to return home during a camp, careful consideration should be given to excursions or camps that involve extensive and/or complex travel arrangements.
+Risk assessments must take into account approved infection control measures should anyone attending the excursion or camp develop symptoms of an acute respiratory illness (e.g. influenza, respiratory syncytial virus, COVID-19) during the excursion or camp.